dacodmagagula/Symphony-Routing-Component-Example/README.md

 # Syphony-Routing-Component-Example
-Example of Sympony routing component being used in custom php project__ View index.php for code
+Example of Sympony routing component being used in custom php project<br />
+View index.php for code